MarcServat/web-standard-pac1/documentation/README.md

 ## Justification

+### HTML
 The body default styles are reset, so it is easier to lay out our website and other generic properties, like font-size are applied.
-The headers are composed by a navbar.
+The headers are composed by a navbar, divided in two parts: a link with the logo and the company name and, the menu which is an unordered list of links.

+### CSS

 ## Deploy
 Besides the FTP provided by UOC, the project is deployed in [rail way](https://railway.app/) and hosted in [GitHub](https://github.com/MarcServat/web-standard-pac1).